Qinterfly/KLPFSB/README.md

 	./KLPFSB.exe -e ".mp3" -i "examples/input.fsb" -m "examples/music" -o "examples/output.fsb"

 Alternatively, the program could be used without command line arguments.
-In that case the following conditions must be met:
+In that case the following steps have to be done:
 * Move audio files to the directory "examples/music";
 * Place the original sound bank file in the following path: "examples/input.fsb".